Hervar77/infinity-doc/mkdocs/api/infinity.zip.md

 Parameters:

 - fileName: `string`
-  >filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file to be opened
+  >Filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file to be opened.

 - archiveFileName: `string`, optional
-  >the name of the file inside the archive.
+  >The name of the file inside the archive.
 Can differ from the original file name.

 Example: